 - infection from the implant (bacteria brought in during surgery causes infection)

 - venous thrombosis (blood clot within the body’s veins)

 - collapsed lung

-With modern technology, there is a growing interest in creating a biological pacemaker.
+With modern technology, there’s a growing interest in creating a biological pacemaker.
 This could be done by taking cells containing pace-making genes and implanting them in the heart.
 The cells would then grow into the heart and become a new pacemaker.

 A second approach would be to use stem cells.
 Stem cells are immature cells capable of developing into any specific type of mature cell.
 The cells could potentially grow into the same type of heart tissue as the sinus node.

-Improvements in pacemaker technology have greatly helped patient outlook for SSS.
+Improvements in pacemaker technology have greatly helped the outlook for SSS.
 Pacemakers provide the missing electrical impulses from a defective sinus node.
-They are not a cure, but are a very effective treatment.
+Pacemakers aren’t a cure, but they’re a very effective treatment.

-The outlooks for those who cannot or do not undergo treatment are more uncertain.
+The outlook for those who cannot or don’t undergo treatment is more uncertain.
 A heart that beats irregularly is more susceptible to cardiac arrest, which can cause sudden death.
-Untreated SSS may also lead to heart failure.
-Those with untreated bradycardia-tachycardia syndrome are at greater risk for blood clots and stroke.